microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 kubectl cluster-info
 ```

 AKS Automatic clusters are secured by default.
 It uses Microsoft Enter ID authentication with Azure RBAC for cluster access, so simply downloading the kubeconfig file is not enough to access the cluster.
-You also need to authenticate with Microsoft Enter ID and have the necessary permissions to access the cluster.
+You also need to authenticate with Microsoft Entra ID and have the necessary permissions to access the cluster.
 When you created the AKS Automatic cluster, you were automatically granted the **Azure Kubernetes Service RBAC Cluster Admin** role assignment to access the cluster.
-Therefore when running a kubectl command for the first time, you will be presented with a login prompt.
+Therefore, when running a kubectl command for the first time, you will be presented with a login prompt.
 Follow the instructions on the screen and proceed with the authorization process and the kubectl command will be executed.
 As your authentication token expires, you will be prompted to re-authenticate.

-The cluster is almost ready to go... but not quite yet.
+Your cluster is almost ready to go... but not quite yet.
 Next up, we need to prepare the cluster for our application containers.

 ## Container Registries

 Kubernetes is a container orchestrator.
 It will run whatever container image you tell it to run.
 Containers can be pulled from public container registries like Docker Hub or GitHub Container Registry (GHCR), or they can be pulled from private container registries like Azure Container Registry (ACR).
-Pulling images from a public registry is fine for development and testing but for production workloads, you'll want to use a private registry and only deploy images that have been scanned and approved.
+Pulling images from a public registry is fine for development and testing but for production workloads, you'll want to use a private registry and only deploy images that have been scanned for vulnerabilities and approved.

 Azure Container Registry is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 It is highly available and scalable across Azure regions across the globe.
 It also integrates with Microsoft Entra ID for authentication and authorization so it makes it easy to secure your container images.

 ### Deploy Azure Container Registry (ACR)

-In the Azure Cloud Shell, run the following command to create a variable for your new Azure Container Registry name.
+In the Azure Cloud Shell, run the following command to create an environment variable for your new Azure Container Registry name.

 ```bash
 ACR_NAME=<acr-name>